 You may be eligible for financial aid.
 Learn more about obtaining financial aid.

-Is it Possible to Obtain Phlebotomist Training Online?
+Is it Possible to Obtain Phlebotomy Training Online?

 The short answer is that you can.
 There are some schools offering online classes.
 Usually, they cost much less than a traditional class.
 But even though studying from the comfort of your home has its advantages, online programs rarely provide practice locations for you.
 This is a major disadvantage as the lack of experience in clinical settings is far too troubling to employers.

 The process is pretty much the same as with a normal class though.
 Complete the online class and take the exam to become a certified phlebotomist.

-Online programs may be ideal for individuals that already have a background in the medical field and are actively working in the industry.
+Online training programs may be ideal for individuals that already have a background in the medical field and are actively working in the industry.
 Those individuals are often looking to advance their career by adding phlebotomy skills to their arsenal but do not have the time to attend traditional classes.

 - If you want to work in California or Louisiana, you should avoid enrolling in an online program.